cmvandrevala/more-than-equations/content/Computer Science/Labs/Magazine Clippings.md

 ## 🎯 Problem Statement

 Write a function that can efficiently determine if you can create a note given one or more articles of text.
+Then, use your program to determine if you can take all of the character's in Shakespeare's play __Othello__ [@shakespeareOthello2025], rearrange them, and reproduce Shakespeare's play __Romeo and Juliet__ [@shakespeareRomeoJuliet2025].

 ## ✅ Acceptance Criteria